Select Edge Loops

 Holding Alt while selecting an edge selects a loop of edges that are connected in a line end-to-end, passing through the edge under the mouse pointer.
 Holding Shift-Alt while clicking adds to the current selection.

-In Vertex select mode, you can also select edge loops, by using the same hotkeys, and clicking on the edges (not on the vertices).
+In Vertex select mode, you can also select edge loops, by using the same shortcuts, and clicking on the edges (not on the vertices).

 The left sphere shows an edge that was selected longitudinally.
 Notice how the loop is open.
 This is because the algorithm hit the vertices at the poles and is terminated because the vertices at the pole connect to more than four edges.
 However, the right sphere shows an edge that was selected latitudinally and has formed a closed loop.
 This is because the algorithm hit the first edge that it started with.